livingobjects/lo-jackson-databind-java-optional/README.md

 A shim library to support mapping Java8 Optional through Jackson.
 Forked from @realjenuis jackson-databind-java8 project.

-This library is compiled with Java8 and thus can only be used in a Java 8 (or higher) environment.
+This library is compiled with Java8 and will thus only useful in a Java 8 (or higher) runtime environment.

 ## Usage
-The modules is auto discoverable using the Jackson ObjectMappers's findAndRegisterModules method
+The module is auto-discoverable using the Jackson ObjectMappers's findAndRegisterModules method

 ```java
 final ObjectMapper mapper = new ObjectMapper().findAndRegisterModules();